xueannafang/hsp_toolkit_solv_pred_v_2.0/README.md

 ```

-There are two different message for immiscibility check:
+There are two different messages for immiscibility check:

-The first one corresponds to the situation when the database does not contain any info of miscibility for this solvent. *SolvPred* will return a message saying:
+The first corresponds to the situation when the database does not contain any info of miscibility for this solvent. *SolvPred* will return a message saying:

 ```
 No recorded miscibility issue or no solubility record.
 Manual check is recommended.
 ```

-If this solvent contains an immiscible solvent pair in the database but no solvent in the same group conflicts to that, you will see:
+If this solvent contains an immiscible solvent pair in the database but no solvent in the same group conflicts to that, users will see:

 ```
 No recorded miscibility issue.
 Manual check is recommended if temperature has been varied.
 ```

-Refer to the Limitation section of this function, miscibility data is very limited in current database (based on PubChem).
-We can only provide as much info as we have to prevent miscibility issue.
-In addition, this property is temperature-dependent, which has even less experimental data available for each solvent.
-Therefore, for now we would still suggest to do manual check and can not 100% guarantee the as-predicted combinations do not lead to any undesired situation.
-(Improvement is on going!)
+Miscibility data is limited in the current database (based on available information on PubChem).
+This property is also temperature-dependent, which has even less experimental data available for each solvent.
+We would suggest a manual check if in doubt.

 #### adv_filt_exp_info_01222023101554.json

-This file contain full details for each advanced filtration process.
+This file contains full details for each advanced filtration process.

-The list could be very long.
-Let's take one element as an example:
+Taking one element as an example:

 ```
 {